-The Serpae Tetra Hyphessobrycon eques is a beautiful fish and truly looks like it sparkles with jewels in the aquarium.
-A school of of these tetras are real eye catchers.
-They have a beautiful reddish color that picks up flashy jewel type highlights.
-They are also adorned with a large, almost diamond shaped black spot, just behind the gills.
+The Serpae Tetra Hyphessobrycon eques is a beautiful fish and really sparkles in the aquarium.
+A school of these tetras is an eye-catcher.
+Their beautiful reddish color picks up flashy, jewel-type highlights, and they have a large, almost diamond-shaped black spot just behind the gills.

 This tetra used to be described scientifically as Hyphessobrycon callistus.
-Today that is a junior synonym but from it comes the term 'callistus' meaning 'very beautiful'.
+Today, that is a junior synonym but from it comes the term 'callistus' meaning 'very beautiful.'
 So this characin became known as Callistus Tetra.
-Also from this term, along with its flashy appearance, it became known as the Jewel Tetra.
-Another junior synonym, H. serpae, led to the not so flashy names of Serpae Tetra and Red Serpa.
-There is also a variety with long fins usually referred to as Long Fin Red Minor Tetra or Long Finned Serpae Tetra.
+Also from this term, along with its flashy appearance, came the name Jewel Tetra.
+Another junior synonym, H. serpae, led to the not-so-flashy names Serpae Tetra and Red Serpa.
+A variety with long fins is usually referred to as Long Fin Red Minor Tetra or Long Finned Serpae Tetra.

 The names Blood Tetra and Blood Characin are more curious.
-They come from it being a member a of a complex of `blood' tetras'.
-This loosely defined complex refers to a wide range of tetras with a base body color of red, that are often hybridized for the aquarium trade.
-Finally, some authors will refer to this fish as the Red Phantom Tetra.
-So be careful not to confused it with Hyphessobrycon sweglesi, which is more commonly accepted as the Red Phantom.
+These names refer to this tetra's belonging to a complex of `blood' tetras.
+This loosely defined complex refers to a wide range of tetras with a red base body color that are often hybridized for the aquarium trade.
+Finally, some authors refer to this fish as the Red Phantom Tetra.
+Be careful not to confuse it with Hyphessobrycon sweglesi, which is more commonly accepted as the Red Phantom.

-A school of Serpae Tetra are real eye catchers in the aquarium.
-They are also easy to care for.
-The Serpae Tetra are usually fine in a community situation, however they are not always easy to get along with.
-Smaller fish especially may become the target of relentless harassment and fin nipping.
-They will do best with the company of their own kind, and a school of at least six is needed.
-They can also get along fine with other similar sized and active fish.
-Once they are established they are very hardy and long lived, and they are easy to breed.
+A school of Serpae Tetra is a real eye-catcher in the aquarium.
+These fish are also easy to care for.
+Serpae Tetra are usually fine in a community aquarium, but they are not always easy to get along with.
+Smaller fish, especially, may become the targets of relentless harassment and fin nipping.
+Serpae Tetra will do best with the company of their own kind in a school of at least 6.
+They can also get along fine with other similar-sized and active fish.
+Once established, they are very hardy, long lived, and easy to breed.

-They frequently inhabit densely vegetated and stagnant waters that include tributaries, ponds, and small lakes.
-They stay close to the surface among the plants and feed on worms, crustaceans, insects and plant matter.
-They are a gregarious species, living in groups, but will frequently bite each other's fins during feeding.
+They frequently inhabit the densely-vegetated and stagnant waters of tributaries, ponds, and small lakes.
+They stay close to the surface among the plants and feed on worms, crustaceans, insects, and plant matter.
+They are a gregarious species and live in groups but will frequently bite each other's fins during feeding.

 Scientific Name: Hyphessobrycon eques